Native Tree & Habitat Store

 Barry Conservation District offers a variety of bare root native tree and shrub seedlings along with fruit trees that thrive in Michigan's climate.

-We encourage landowners to transform their properties into thriving ecosystems that support local wildlife and enhance the natural rural beauty of Barry County.
 Our selection includes species specifically chosen to meet conservation goals such as enhancing wildlife habitat, reducing erosion, and supporting pollinators.

 Benefits of Native Trees and Plants